The couple who lived too long

 Hartmann says people need to go in “with eyes wide open” and while it may be hard to tell precisely how many years they’ll need to fund, above all they should be planning now so they avoid the predicament that faced Edgar and Beryl Charles.

-*Britannia’s Lifetime Income Fund combines investment with insurance to give you a retirement income for life.
-No matter what happens to interest rates or financial markets, your income is insured to last the rest of your life.
-For more information: https://britanniafinancial.co.nz/lifetime-income-fund.
+One of the superannuation products Britannia offers is its Lifetime Income Fund.
+This fund combines investment with insurance to provide a retirement income for life.
+No matter what happens to interest rates or financial markets, your income from that fund is insured to last the rest of your life.
+For more information go to britanniafinancial.co.nz/lifetime-income-fund